 This laidback South Carolina beach town has charm in spades.
 Located on an idyllic barrier island, a friendly community resides throughout its coastal dunes, tight-knit neighborhoods, and local haunts.
 You’ll find all types of architecture dotting the coastal areas, as this is a place where people come to live out their dream life.
 Beyond the property lines is a diverse and interesting habitat where sea turtles nest on the shore and shipwrecks lurk beneath the surf.
 Pass the time here with beach volleyball tournaments, surf lessons, boat trips, and fishing charters.
 Its location near downtown Charleston means that top-notch restaurants, cafes, and city life are never too far away.
 In Isle of Palms, it seems you really can have it all.

 Like much of South Carolina, Isle of Palms has a humid, subtropical climate.
 That means summer can be hot and oppressive, even if it’s the most popular time to visit.
-If you visit between June and August, as most tourists do, you can expect temperatures in the upper 80s and low 90s Fahrenheit.
+If you stay in one of the area’s vacation rentals between June and August, as most tourists do, you can expect temperatures in the upper 80s and low 90s Fahrenheit.
 While it makes for a refreshing dip in the ocean, bring a sun hat and plenty of SPF to protect yourself from the sun.
 For more pleasant temperatures (and fewer crowds), late spring and early fall offer light breezes and more favorable temperatures.
 Keep in mind that hurricane season peaks around September, so for more reliable weather, spring is best: overall, April and May win out for the best weather.

 This popular park is irresistible for its array of amenities and offerings, all of which are easily accessible.
 Spread out on a patch of grass, prop up a parasol on the fine sandy beach, unpack a homemade picnic at one of the scenic tables, or splash around in the warm ocean waters.
 When you want to stretch your legs, find your way to the boardwalk, which connects to the town’s namesake beach.